florianfelice/statinf/README.md

-# PLEAS
+# Statspy
-Python Library for Econometrics and Advanced Statistics
+Python library for econometrics and advanced statistics